OCA/connector-magento/magentoerpconnect/doc/howto/configure_pricing.rst

 When you need different prices for a website, set the pricelist for this website in `Connectors > Magento > Websites`.

+.. warning:: The prices are actually updated on Magento when the price
+             is changed on the products, not when a pricelist is modified.